dpgaspar/Flask-AppBuilder/docs/quickhowto.rst

 ---------------------------

 Let's create a very simple contacts application.
-F.A.B uses the excellent SQLAlchemy ORM package, you should be familiar with it's declarative syntax to define your database models on F.A.B.
+F.A.B uses the excellent SQLAlchemy ORM package, and it's Flask extension. you should be familiar with it's declarative syntax to define your database models on F.A.B.

 On our example application we are going to define two tables,